Lukáš Štetina: Metalist Kharkiv

 Štetina debuted in the Ukrainian Premier League in a 0–0 draw against Vorskla on 5 March 2011.
 He played only two matches in the 2010–11 season and failed to make a league appearance in the 2011–12 season.
 He returned to Slovakia in February 2012, signing a half-year loan deal with Tatran Prešov. Štetina joined Czech club Dukla Prague on a year's loan in July 2012, making his Czech First League debut on 28 July 2012, playing four minutes as a substitute in a 1–1 draw against Sparta Prague.

+Later career

+Štetina transferred to Dukla Prague and signed a three-year contract in July 2013, then AC Sparta Prague in 2017.

+After years of playing abroad, Štetina returned to his homeland and signed for Spartak Trnava in June 2022.
+He scored a scissors goal in a 2023–24 UEFA Europa Conference League third qualifying round against Lech Poznań on 18 August 2023, sending Spartak Trnava to the next round.
+On 2 July 2024, Štetina signed a new contract with the club which kept him until 2025.

+On 16 May 2025, Štetina announced his retirement from professional football.

+On 3 July 2025, It was announced that Štetina would be joining 4th division side FC Nitra.

 International career

-Štetina represented Slovakia in the 2008 UEFA European Under-17 Football Championship elite round, making his competitive debut against Serbia on 26 March 2008.
-He subsequently played for his country at under-19 and under-21 level.

-Štetina made his senior international debut in an infamous goal-less friendly tie against Gibraltar in November 2013.
-He only returned to the national team match four years later, when he played the first half of a friendly match against Ukraine, giving Slovakia the lead in the 10th minute, by a tap-in, which followed Albert Rusnák's free kick, Hamšík's header and a failed save by Andriy Pyatov.
+Štetina represented various Slovak youth teams, debuting in the 2008 UEFA European Under-17 Football Championship elite round, making his competitive debut against Serbia on 26 March 2008.
+He debuted for the Slovak senior squad in an infamous goalless friendly draw against Gibraltar in November 2013.
+He only returned to the national team match four years later, playing the first half of a friendly match against Ukraine, giving Slovakia the lead in the tenth minute, by a tap-in, which followed Albert Rusnák's free kick, Marek Hamšík's header and a failed save by Andriy Pyatov.

-He only made a return to the national team in March 2019, after the international retirement of Martin Škrtel, having been nominated for a double UEFA Euro 2020 qualifying fixture against Hungary and Wales.
+Štetina returned national team in March 2019 after the international retirement of Martin Škrtel, having been called up for a double UEFA Euro 2020 qualifying fixture against Hungary and Wales.